Why do I need to create an account?

 Why record the accuracy of my watch?

 Subjectively, it's a fun little activity.
 You get to spend some focused time with your watch and enjoy the results as they come in.
-More practically, you can see potential issues with your watch's movement.
+More practically, you can see potential issues with your mechanical watch's movement.
 Is it way off the specification?
 It might be time to service your watch.

 This part is really simple.
 You just log a Wristcheck if you wear a specific watch.
 In the long term, you can see how much wrist time your watches get.
 Pssst, you can even sell watches you don't wear that much!